muratk3n/thirdwave/en/2021/01/kirchoff-sun-bigbang.md

 ~7,000,000 K eliminates the need to find exotic ways of heating the corona and permits the free flow of heat throughout the outer layers of the sun.
 As such, the 2nd Law of Thermodynamics is no longer violated.
-Photons no longer take millions of years to leave the sun,8,9 but rather, are “instantly” released and produced at the photosphere.
+Photons no longer take millions of years to leave the sun, [8,9] but rather, are “instantly” released and produced at the photosphere.
 By invoking a liquid model with a shifted apparent temperature, the radiation zone is no longer required within the sun.
 This is because the massive amount of X-rays predicted by